AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 retriever_qa.run(query)
 ```

-    Token indices sequence length is longer than the specified maximum sequence length for this model (1604 > 1024).
-Running this sequence through the model will result in indexing errors

     "There's a lot of different things that you can do that are topical.
 The most promising is called dutasteride mesotherapy."

 **The answers given here greatly depends on the type of LLM we use.
-Here the LLM is fine tuned to perform text2text generation we can also use different LLM which could be trained on summarization, qna or sime text generation**
+Here the LLM is fine-tuned to perform text2text generation we can also use different LLM which could be trained on summarization, qna or sime text generation**